 Slide Layouts

-Each slide has a layout that controls how its key results are rendered.
-All layouts render each key result's description as annotation text below its content.
+Finding slides display one or more findings using a layout that controls how the findings are rendered.
+All layouts render each finding's description as annotation text below its content.

 The supported layouts are: